-Basically, people in the Member tier just get access to a $200 bonus for having 9 customers and can earn free product.
+Basically, people in the Member tier get 10% discount on purchases and can earn the 3 & Free bonus from IDLife.
+That's it.
+So, they can get some free and discounted products, but they can't earn any commissions.
 If you want to earn income from sales, you have to reach the Independent Associate rank.

 In fairness, 30% is a good commission rate.
 It’s on the high end of average across MLMs.
 You are also promoting consumable products.
 That means people have to buy more regularly, which is always a good thing.

 Purchase-first means that you have to buy the products and then sell them on to customers.
 It’s a tricky system, as you need to guess what people are going to want.
 It’s easy to lose money with this style, especially with so many products on offer.